One of the Locals: An Insider’s Guide to Palmerston North

 Made in Palmy

-Dip into the local art scene with two contrasts that play well together.
-Zimmerman Gallery keeps contemporary art accessible: sculpture, drawing and mixed media in a bright, unfussy space.
+Dip into the local art scene starting at Zimmerman Gallery keeping contemporary art accessible: sculpture, drawing and mixed media in a bright, unfussy space.
 A few blocks away, check out Snails, an artist-run space with a range of exhibitions, markets, gigs and workshops tucked inside a character building.
 Check the calendar; you’ll often catch something unexpected.
+Nearby, LIGHTBOX Gallery & Art Supplies showcases local artists and makers while offering a curated selection of art supplies, making it a hub for both inspiration and creativity.
+To complete your Palmy keepsakes, visit Pork Chop Hill from Wednesday to Saturday for a slice of Kiwi culture to wear from this independent clothing label.

 Browse a Beloved Bookshop